-This information is for patients who have been diagnosed with convergence weakness.
+This leaflet is for patients who have been diagnosed with convergence weakness.

 These exercises are a very effective treatment when they are done properly.

-When you were in clinic your Orthoptist will have given you a suitable target to look at when performing these exercises.
-He/she will have also explained how to perform the exercises correctly.
+When you were in clinic, your Orthoptist will have given you a suitable target to look at when performing these exercises.
+They will have also explained how to perform the exercises correctly.
 However, this is often a lot to take in, so this simple method should help you to do your exercises correctly.

 - If you use glasses these should be worn when doing these exercises.
 If you have glasses for both reading and distance, please use your reading glasses.
 If the Orthoptist has put a Fresnel prism over one lens of your glasses this should be kept on.